minitage/minitage.paste/README.txt

       project
     - minitage.instances.mysql: create a mysql instance in the sys dir of your project
-    - minitage.instances.openldap: create a openldap instance in the sys dir of your project

     - minitage.instances.paste-initd: create a paste initd file and logrotated stuff in the sys dir of your project
     - minitage.instances.env: create a `share/minitage/minitage.env` file inside the